Progressive Canadian Party: Platform and goals

-The new PC Party aims to be the successor to the former Progressive Conservative Party.
-A few prominent figures are associated with this new party (Stevens and Heward Grafftey).
+The party aimed to be the successor to the former Progressive Conservative Party.
+A few prominent figures were associated with this new party (Stevens and Heward Grafftey).
 David Orchard, a fervent opponent of the merger of the Progressive Conservative Party of Canada and the Canadian Alliance, made no official statement about the new party.
 During the 2006 election, Orchard endorsed and later joined the Liberal Party.

-The party adopted the last policy platform of the Progressive Conservative party, but has begun to create new policies for Canada to meet new situations and challenges.
-These platforms include (but are not limited to), support of the Canadian Wheat Board, support for small business, belief in a single tier health-care system, the promise of eliminating student debt, and a foreign policy that emphasizes Canada's dual role of peace-keepers and diplomats.
-The new party's official logo and initials are an homage to the Progressive Conservative Party, from where the party claims to draw its history, policy, and constitution.
+The party adopted the last policy platform of the Progressive Conservative party; they also began to create new policies for Canada to meet new situations and challenges.
+These platforms included (but were not limited to): support of the Canadian Wheat Board, support for small business, belief in a single-tier health-care system, the promise of eliminating student debt, and a foreign policy that emphasizes Canada's dual role of peace-keepers and diplomats.
+The new party's official logo and initials were an homage to the Progressive Conservative Party, from where the party claims to draw its history, policy, and constitution.

 Seven Pillars for Prosperity

-According to the party's website, the Progressive Canadian Party has "seven pillars for bringing prosperity to Canada".
+According to the party's website, the Progressive Canadian Party had "seven pillars for bringing prosperity to Canada".
 These seven pillars are: